timofeysie/nextjs-markdown-blog/writings/algorithms-and-data-structures-in-typescript.md

 ### A Functional Approach

+I usually work with TypeScript in a React or Node.js setting.

-Let’s define a TypeScript interface for the node:
+So with that in mind let’s define a TypeScript interface for the node:

 ```TypeScript
 interface BinaryTreeNode<T> {